 Overnight in Shahr-e Kord.

 Note: If the time permits and you are not tired, your guide will arrange for you a high light tour in Shahr-e Kurd, Shahre Kord has picturesque and beautiful nature.

 Early in the morning, you will be driven to Shiraz.
 In the afternoon, our professional expert on the carpet will come to your hotel and has a meeting with you, he will explain your plan in Shiraz regarding the carpet.
 Overnight Shiraz.

 Note: You will be in Shiraz for 3 days.
-You will have special plans for visiting Bazaar, Carpet workshop and also visiting one of the famous carpets manufacturers in Shiraz.
-There, you will meet some experts and they will explain everything you need to know regarding Iranian carpets and see especial carpets.
+You will have special plans for visiting the Bazaar, Carpet workshop and also visiting one of the famous carpets manufacturers in Shiraz.
+There, you will meet some experts and they will explain everything you need to know regarding Iranian carpets and see special carpets.
 Besides visiting the mentioned places, there are many famous and worth visiting places in Shiraz you should see before leaving this city.

 Day 10: Shiraz

 In the morning, you will see Persepolis and Necropolis.
 In the afternoon, you will go to Vakil Bazar to see its carpet's part and talk to carpet sellers and see their collation.
 Overnight Shiraz.